July 15, 2024

 So, I’m here to talk about the beauty of s l o w i n g d o w n.

-Here’s a Pye-style questions for you…
+Here’s a Pye-style question for you…

 When was the last time you allowed yourself to simply be?